On harmonic Hilbert spaces on compact abelian groups: Introduction

 then $\mathcal H_\lambda$ is a Banach algebra under pointwise function multiplication \cite{FeichtingerEtAl07}.

 In this paper, we study harmonic Hilbert spaces induced by \emph{subconvolutive} functions $\lambda \in L^1(\hat G)$, satisfying

+along with strict positivity and symmetry conditions (see \cite{Feichtinger79}*{Satz 3.6} and related ideas in earlier papers such as \cites{Edwards59,Essen73}).
+A prototypical example is the class of subexponential weights on the dual group $ \hat G = \mathbb Z^d$ of $G = \mathbb T^d $,

-along with strict positivity and self-adjointness (symmetry) conditions.
-One of our main results, Theorem~\ref{thmMain}, is that on a compact abelian group $G$ every such space $\mathcal H_\lambda$ is a Banach $*$-algebra under pointwise function multiplication and complex conjugation.
+One of our main results, Theorem~\ref{thmMain}, is that on a compact abelian group $G$ every such space $\mathcal H_\lambda$ is a symmetric Banach $^*$-algebra under pointwise function multiplication and complex conjugation.
 In addition, in Theorem~\ref{thmSpec} we show that $\mathcal H_\lambda$ has the same spectrum (space of maximal ideals) as the $C^*$-algebra of continuous functions on $G$.
 We also study one-parameter families of RKHSs associated with self-adjoint Markov operators on $L^2(G)$.
 In this setting, we find that subconvolutivity of $\lambda$ is a necessary and sufficient condition for these spaces to have Banach algebra structure under pointwise function multiplication; see Theorem~\ref{thmMarkov}.

 We will refer to RKHSs which are simultaneously Banach $^*$-algebras with respect to pointwise function multiplication and complex conjugation as \emph{reproducing kernel Hilbert algebras} (RKHAs).